George W. Murray: Chicago decades

 Instead of serving his sentence, which he said was the result of a discriminatory trial, that year Murray moved to Chicago, Illinois.
 The historian John F. Marszalek agrees with Murray's assessment, describing the trial as "legal whitecapping, a way to rid the community of a troublesome black."
 As his wife Ella Murray refused to move, she and Murray divorced.
 He was pardoned in 1915 by South Carolina Governor Coleman Blease, who gave nearly 2,000 men a second chance.

 In Chicago, Murray sold life insurance and real estate.
 In 1908, he married Cornelia Martin, who brought her daughter Gaynell to the marriage.
 Together in the 1920s, the Murrays adopted a 10-year-old boy, Donald; they also fostered numerous children.

 Murray became active in the Illinois Republican Party and an ally of Chicago Mayor "Big Bill" Thompson.
 During this time, he published two books on race relations, which were collections of speeches he gave across the country.

 Murray died in Chicago on April 21, 1926.
 The eulogy was given by his neighbor John Roy Lynch, who had served as a U.S. representative from Mississippi before that state also disenfranchised blacks in 1890.
 Murray was buried in Lincoln Cemetery.

-Other effects of disenfranchisement

-No Republican congressman was elected from South Carolina until 1964, and he was a product of the realignment of voters and parties following passage of federal civil rights legislation in the mid-1960s.
-Black voters in the South supported national Democratic candidates because the party had helped their struggle; white conservatives shifted to the Republican Party and gradually elected Republicans to national office.
+Legacy

 James E. Clyburn, the current Democratic South Carolina congressman and Assistant Democratic Leader, is a relative of Murray.
 First elected to Congress in 1992 from the South Carolina's 6th congressional district, a new majority-minority district, Clyburn was the first African American to be elected to Congress from the state since George Murray.
 Demographic changes, including the Great Migration of blacks out of the state in the first half of the 20th century, had decreased former black majorities in certain counties and congressional districts prior to blacks' regaining the ability to vote.